Mustare-Madobe/GeneLab_AWGs/Multi-omics_AWG/Manuscript_Code/README.md

 # Multi-omics AWG Manuscript codes

 This directory holds code that is used in Multi-omics AWG manuscripts.
-The following sub-directories contain code related to the Multi-omics AWG manuscript indicated.
-If an AWG member would like to add code that is not related to the manuscripts listed, please create a new sub-directory with the new manuscript short title and date.
+Explore Muit-omics AWG members' work and their code to learn how they made an analysis and utilized bioinformatics tools!
+More information followed on each manucript's directory...

 ---

 ## Multi-omics AWG Manuscripts:

-- Insert link to manuscript 1 subdirectory
-- Insert link to manuscript 2 subdirectory
+- *coming soon...*